spcourse/python/en/loops/practical-uses/practice/contents.md

     The sum of all numbers from 1 to 4 = 10
     The sum of all numbers from 1 to 4 = 10

 **Exercise 2** At this moment we use the numbers from 1 to 4.
 Let's make this more flexible.
-Add the variable `maximum` to the beginning of you program and assign it the value `10`.
+Add the variable `maximum` to the beginning of your program and assign it the value `10`.
 Use this maximum number as the maximum value for the for-loop: `for x in range(1, maximum)`.

 **Exercise 3** Make a program that has the same functionality as the example, but now use a while-loop instead of a for-loop.